Far from the Apple Tree: Development

-McPhee shot the film on multiple formats, which included "35mm, 16mm, 8mm, home processing, betamax, Pixelvision and Red.
+McPhee shot the film in multiple formats, which included "35mm, 16mm, 8mm, home processing, Betamax, Pixelvision and Red.
 All with no VFX being used."
 He has described Far From the Apple Tree as a "Pop-Art fairytale", likening it to The Owl Service or The Stone Tape.
 McPhee also cited Redemption's VHS releases such as Valerie and Her Week of Wonders as a major influence on the film.

-The decision was made to work completely independently as opposed to seeking out outside funding, in order to "do something that exec producers and financiers would likely never fund".
+The decision was made to work completely independently as opposed to seeking out outside funding, to "do something that exec producers and financiers would likely never fund".

 Release

 Far From the Apple Tree premiered at the Manchester Film Festival in March 2019, after which it received a cinematic run at the DCA in May of the same year.
-In 2020 Far From the Apple Tree released to DVD in the United Kingdom and United States through Redemption Films and Kino Lorber, respectively.
+In 2020 Far From the Apple Tree was released to DVD in the United Kingdom and United States through Redemption Films and Kino Lorber, respectively.

-The soundtrack to the film was released on vinyl through Glass Modern Records.
+The soundtrack music to the film was written, performed, and produced by Rose McDowall and Shawn Pinchbeck, and was released on vinyl through Glass Modern Records.

 The BFI released and distributed Far From the Apple Tree on their BFI player platform and Amazon.

 Reception

 Eye for Film gave the film 4.5/5 stating: "An excellent piece of work.
 No doubt some viewers will be turned off by its unwillingness to compromise for the sake of accessibility, but others will fall in love."
 Nerdly was less favorable in their review, rating it 2/5 and writing that "Ultimately, Far From The Apple Tree is a case of style over substance, except the style is just as disappointing as the substance.
 There’s no shortage of ideas here, it’s just that they never coalesce in a satisfactory manner, leaving the film devoid of tension and chills, despite its suitably creepy premise."

 The film was also positively reviewed by Horrified Magazine and Warped Perspective.

+In 2023, the British Film Institute listed the film as one of their Great British Horror Films.